MVGenMaster: Scaling Multi-View Generation from Any Image via 3D Priors Enhanced Diffusion Model: More Implementation Details

 \subsection{Settings of 3DGS Reconstruction}

 We follow the vanilla 3DGS implementation of~\cite{kerbl20233d} with L1, SSIM, and LPIPS~\cite{zhang2018unreasonable} losses as many other works~\cite{melas20243d,liu2024reconx,yu2024viewcrafter}.
+The point cloud from Dust3R~\cite{wang2024dust3r} is leveraged to initialize the 3DGS training.
 The dynamic LPIPS weighting strategy~\cite{liu2024reconx,gao2024cat3d} is also incorporated according to the distance to the nearest reference view, and the LPIPS weight changes from 0 (reference view) to 0.25 (the farthest view).
 The training is accomplished within 2000 steps in our work.